Aergo Price Hits $0.13 (AERGO)

-Aergo (AERGO) traded 2.7% lower against the dollar during the 1-day period ending at 22:00 PM Eastern on April 30th.
-Aergo has a market cap of $54.58 million and $2.64 million worth of Aergo was traded on exchanges in the last 24 hours.
-One Aergo token can currently be purchased for approximately $0.13 or 0.00000438 BTC on popular cryptocurrency exchanges.
-Over the last week, Aergo has traded 2.8% lower against the dollar.
+Aergo (AERGO) traded 8.5% lower against the dollar during the 1 day period ending at 11:00 AM E.T. on May 5th.
+One Aergo token can now be purchased for $0.13 or 0.00000450 BTC on major exchanges.
+Over the last seven days, Aergo has traded 3.7% higher against the dollar.
+Aergo has a total market cap of $57.25 million and approximately $59.09 million worth of Aergo was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.